 Q: Did you always cut hair?

 LUCKY: I studied graphic design at Pratt right out of high school and worked in animal hospitals during that time.
-I tanked miserably after 3 years and shit got too computery, so I went in hard with the vet tech stuff while living out in Brooklyn and tapped out emotionally and cut hair at night with dreams of getting out of the city.
-I apprenticed at night at Dickson’s Hair Shop for 2 years then went on to the Barber Academy and moved out of the city.
-I did both for a long time, until one day I just said fuck it and traveled with Coal and cut hair all up and down the Hudson Valley, starting 100% in 2008.
+I tanked miserably after three years and shit got too computery, so I went in hard with the vet tech stuff while living out in Brooklyn and tapped out emotionally and cut hair at night with dreams of getting out of the city.
+I apprenticed at night at Dickson Hairshop for two years then went on to the Barber Academy and moved out of the city.
+I did both for a long time, until one day I just said “fuck it” and traveled with Coal and cut hair all up and down the Hudson Valley, starting 100 percent in 2008.

 LUCKY: So good.
 I shared space with Mimi Longo, the musician, so between us there were always people in and out all day and we would hang hard even after work in our space.